The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 This is what causes withdrawal symptoms when the alcohol is removed.

-Medication taken during the detox phase can help to calm feelings of anxiety, as well as soothe agitation and restlessness while reducing the risk of seizures, allowing the patient to focus on their recovery.
+Detox medication taken during the alcohol detox phase can help to calm feelings of anxiety, as well as soothe agitation and restlessness while reducing the risk of seizures, allowing the patient to focus on their recovery.

 As well as physical detoxification you will also benefit from a range of therapy options during your stay at rehab including Cognitive Behavioural Therapy and 12-Step treatments.

-This addresses the emotional issues behind the addiction and provides the mental tools and techniques required to recover in the long term.
+This addresses the emotional issues behind the alcohol or drug addiction and provides the mental tools and techniques required to recover in the long term.

 Cocaine is an illegal stimulant drug commonly used at social events due to its confidence-boosting and euphoric effects.